leonardofurnielis/labrador/docs/index.rst

 Welcome to Langtxt documentation!
 ============================================

-Langtxt is a data library to build context-aware AI applications.
+Langtxt is a data library to load any data with a single line of code, seamlessly connecting it to AI applications.

 .. toctree::
     :hidden: